September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

-The 140 km it took for us to get to the border took about three hours.
+The 140 km it took for us to get to the border took three hours.
 There was a stretch of gravel road which Google Maps directed us to follow.
-I have no idea what road it was, but it did get us closer to the border crossing at El Ceibo.
+I have no idea what road it was, but it did get us to the border-crossing at El Ceibo.
 Upon arrival at the border, we had a lesson in bureaucracy …. it appears that the person who filled out my paperwork three weeks ago in Nogales included the model of my bike in the spot where the license plate should have been recorded.
 This wasn’t a huge deal, thankfully, but required a phone call and some paperwork that a very helpful border agent looked after.
 Next time I guess I should check the paperwork more carefully….
 Then we discovered we couldn’t find another document that we needed to exit the country – a receipt from the Banjercito that meant we had to pay a ‘document replacement fee’.
 Can’t argue with bureaucrats, so we learned our lesson about hanging onto paperwork until one exits a country.

 On to the smaller and definitely poorer facilities on the Guatemalan side of the border.
 Started paperwork at the immigration trailer – accessed by a set of metal stairs with a handrail wired into the sides that probably wouldn’t provide much support if one tripped going up or down the very steep steps.
-Then needed photocopies of documents to import our bikes – a 5 minute walk down the road in the blazing sun.
+Then needed photocopies of documents to import our bikes – a 5-minute walk down the road in the blazing sun.
 Then back with papers, need to go pay a fee at another trailer that doubles as a bank.
-This one has a small bullet proof window and a small opening at the bottom to slide paper or money through.
+This one has a small bullet-proof window and a small opening at the bottom to slide paper or money through.
 But with a generator running right behind this trailer, it was almost impossible to hear what the person in the trailer wanted.
 Eventually I got my receipt, went back to the first trailer, where Tony was waiting to trade me places to make his own payment.

-After two hours we were free to go so carried on down a road heading towards the archeological site at Tikal.
+After two hours we were free to go so carried on down a road heading towards the archaeological site at Tikal.
 We’re spending a couple of nights at St Elena about 50 km away from Tikal.

 Immediately upon crossing the border it is clear Guatemala has less money than Mexico.
 The quality of the roads deteriorated and the number of road signs dropped as well.
 It seemed there was one long settlement stretched out along the highway we were on, and speed controls in the form of wreck-your-suspension topes were common.
-Only these topes are not indicated by signs, they are not painted, they are just huge ridges in the road that could do some damage it you weren’t paying attention.
+Only these topes are not indicated by signs, they are not painted, they are just huge ridges in the road that could do some damage if you weren’t paying attention.
 And sometimes there are several within a single kilometre.
 Then several kilometres go by without any – thank goodness!

 There are many small farms along Highway PET 13.
-We saw some fine looking flocks of chickens and ducks, many cows, pigs, horses, all combined with amazingly green and lush forest – or jungle, I’m not sure.
+We saw some fine-looking flocks of chickens and ducks, many cows, pigs, horses, all combined with amazingly green and lush forest – or jungle, I’m not sure.

 Getting used to the free-range pigs was one thing.
 Getting used to a huge number of small motorcycles, scooters, and tuk-tuks in the more populous areas is another.
 Many three wheeled vehicles, some peddle powered, some engine powered are common here.
 They all scoot along at a good pace except when they have to slow to a crawl to get over the huge topes along the roads.